How to Improve Candidate Experience for DACH Mid-Market HR: Friction Points, KPIs & 2026 Compliance

 At the application stage, a short rejection is often safer than a detailed explanation if you have not yet documented a clear criterion.
 After interviews, candidates deserve more closure, but the explanation should still tie back to the advertised requirements.
 A safe sentence can say that another candidate matched a specific required experience more closely, without inventing a new criterion after the fact.

 The risky wording is rarely openly hostile.
 It usually sounds harmless: culture fit, resilience, dynamism, language preference, physical suitability.
-Those words become dangerous the moment they imply a protected trait.
+As the careerbuilder.de guide on AGG rejection wording shows, those words become dangerous the moment they imply a protected trait.
 Give recruiters and hiring managers forbidden examples so they stop improvising under time pressure, and capture the documented reason in the ATS as the rejection is sent.

 Rejection timing also matters operationally.
 Under §15(4) of the AGG, applicants have two months after receiving the rejection to assert claims.
 This is not legal advice, but friendly wording will not save you if the underlying reason is poorly documented.